Beryl Cozens-Hardy: Guiding career

 Cozens-Hardy’s Guiding career spanned 85 years.
 She joined Girl Guides aged 14, which she believed “determined the course of her life, not just as a Guide leader, but as an adventurer, public servant, gardener and friend.”

-She was a District Commissioner in Liverpool as well as a Ranger Captain.
+She was a district commissioner in Liverpool as well as a Ranger Captain.

-She held several Guiding positions in Norfolk: Guide Captain, Ranger Captain, Ranger Advisor, District Commissioner, County Camp and International Advisor, Trainer and Norfolk County Commissioner from 1958-1960.
-She was President of the Anglia Region in 1971.
+She held several Guiding positions in Norfolk: Guide Captain, Ranger Captain, Ranger advisor, district commissioner, County camp and International advisor, trainer and Norfolk County xommissioner from 1958-1960.
+She was president of the Anglia region in 1971.

-As Camp Trainer she toured the West Indies for nine months to promote Guiding in 1954.
+As camp trainer she toured the West Indies for nine months to promote Guiding in 1954.

 She was a member of the Girl Guides Commonwealth Headquarters Council and Executive Committee from 1955 to 1967 and was the Guides’ Chief Commissioner for England from 1961-1970.
-She was a member of the World Committee of the Association of Girl Guides and Girl Scouts (WAGGGS) from 1966 and Chair of the Advisory Panel for Promotion.
+She was a member of the World Committee of the Association of Girl Guides and Girl Scouts (WAGGGS) from 1966 and chair of the advisory panel for promotion.
 In 1972 she was elected chair of the organisation, the first British woman to hold the position since WAGGGS’ inception in 1928.
-She held the position until 1975, and subsequently was appointed Vice-President of Girl Guides for life.
+She held the position until 1975, and subsequently was appointed vice-president of Girl Guides for life.

 Thereafter she was very active in raising funds for a Guiding centre in London.
 In 1982, WAGGGS’ new home, the Olave Centre was opened.
 She was a founding member of the Olave Baden-Powell Society in 1984.